Finding Freedom: Legal issues

 In October 2019, it was reported that Meghan's team had begun legal proceedings against The Mail on Sunday and MailOnline for privacy violations and copyright infringement regarding a letter to her father published by Associated Newspapers Limited (ANL).
 The letter was mentioned in a section of Finding Freedom that detailed the Duchess's relationship with her father.
 In September 2020, ANL successfully applied to use the book in their defense, arguing that the Duke and Duchess had "co-operated with the authors of the recently published book Finding Freedom to put out their version of certain events".

 In January 2021, The Mail on Sunday editor Ted Verity said in a witness statement that he had been informed by a member of the royal household that Harry and Meghan's communications secretary Sara Latham had "assisted the authors of Finding Freedom by performing a role that was essentially fact-checking, to make sure the authors got nothing wrong."
 In November 2021, the couple's former communications secretary Jason Knauf gave a statement to the court following ANL's appeal against a judge's ruling that accused them of breaching Meghan's privacy.
 Knauf mentioned the Duchess of Sussex gave him briefing points to share with the biography's authors and added that the Duke of Sussex had welcomed the suggestion that they should conceal their involvement with the process of writing the book.
-Meghan subsequently apologized to the court for not remembering the emails earlier and stated she "had absolutely no wish or intention to mislead the defendant or the court", adding that the "extent of the information" Knauf shared with the book's authors was "unknown" to her.
+Meghan subsequently apologised to the court for not remembering the emails earlier and stated she "had absolutely no wish or intention to mislead the defendant or the court", adding that the "extent of the information" Knauf shared with the book's authors was "unknown" to her.